krismolendyke/InstantJasmineCoffee/README.md

 * [uglify-js](https://github.com/mishoo/UglifyJS)
 * [growl](https://github.com/visionmedia/node-growl), which requires [growlnotify](http://growl.info/extras.php#growlnotify "Growl - Extras") to be available on your `PATH`

 You shouldn't have to install them with `npm`.
-If it's annoying to require Growl, it's simple to remove.
-I think it's a useful task for OS X users and other OS variants probably have similar node modules for hooking into other native notification systems.
+If you're not running OS X, or don't have Growl available, you obviously won't see any pretty notifications.
+But it should be trivial to replace that function with your OS specific variant if you'd like to.

 ## Usage